VerveWireless/Verve-iOS-SDK/README.md

 >Interstitial Ads will present in their own UIViewController, however a root View Controller must be designated.
 This root VC should be the active VC when attempting to present an ad.

 ### Loading an Interstitial Ad
 To load an Interstitial Ad call `+ (void)loadInterstitialAdForZone:(nullable NSString *)zone;` and pass in the desired zone.
 Only one ad per zone will be loaded.
-A nil or NULL zone will be treated as an empty string.

 Once an ad is ready to be shown, the delegate function `- (void)onInterstitialAdReadyForZone:(NSString *)zone;` will be called.